CarlosKipkoech/myportfolio/README.md

 This project is a showcase of my web development skills,graphic design and user interface.
 It gives a vivid description of my skills and also my educational backgrounds.

-## Project by: CARLOS KIPKOECH
+## A Project By: CARLOS KIPKOECH (code-zilla)
- View my profile on Github [CARLOS KIPKOECH](https://github.com/DWN7777/)
+ View my profile on Github: [CARLOS KIPKOECH](https://github.com/DWN7777/)

-## Specifications.
+## Specifications
-Access the website on google chrome,safari or mozilla firefox.
-This website is responsive on all devices' width.
-Note that this is a static website - it's only meant for showcase purposes and so some of the functionalities cannot be utilized.
+Note that this is a static website
+ - it's only meant for showcase purposes, some of the functionalities cannot be utilized.
+This website is made responsive across all devices' widths.
+Access the website on google chrome,safari or mozilla firefox for smooth running

-# Live link, site screenschot images and expectations:
+# Live link, Site screenschot images and Expectations
 ##  live link to site.
+access the project website right here: https://github.com/DWN7777/myportfolio/

 ##  Screenshots of the site.

-###  you should be able to:
+### Once on the site,you should be able to:
 ```
 + View a display picture representing me with my skillset description.
 + Navigate to my contact section and open my CV
 + View my previous projects on github pages
-+ Fill in a form in the 'leave a message section.
++ Fill in a form in the 'leave a message' section.

 ```

 ## Setup/Installation Requirements
-* No special requirements are needed while installing or setting up this project as this is a simple static website meant for showcase purposes if you may have any problems while viewing project feel free to contact at carlos598798@gmail.com YOU NEED TO FOLLOW THIS SIMPLE PROCEDURES:
+* No special requirements are needed while installing or setting up this project as this is a simple static website meant for showcase purposes if you may have any problems while viewing or launching the project feel free to contact, Support contact details are attached below:

+YOU NEED TO FOLLOW THIS SIMPLE PROCEDURES:
 ```
 + Install your preffered browser
 + Run the project live-link right on your installed browser

 ```
-To get a copy of this projects, if you may didto fix known bugs or simple editing, follow these instructions
+To get a copy of this projects, that is, if you have a fix to a known bug or simple editing, follow these instructions cloning instructions:

 + Git clone (clones to your editor)
 + Make the neccessary changes then do a Pull Request.